fangyiyu/GNPassGAN/README.md

 # GNPassGAN

-This repository is created for the review process of paper "Honey, I Shrunk the Passwords: Creating Indistinguishable Honeywords with Improved Generative Adversarial Networks."
+This repository is created for the review process of paper "HoneyGAN: Creating Indistinguishable Honeywords with Improved Generative Adversarial Networks."

 GNPassGAN is an offline password guessing tool based on PassGAN with the implementation of [Gradient Normalization](https://github.com/basiclab/GNGAN-PyTorch) in Pytorch 1.10.
 It is the building block of our HGT HoneyGAN.

-The model used in PassGAN is inspired from paper [_Improved Training of Wasserstein GANs_](https://arxiv.org/abs/1704.00028) and its pytorch version implementation [improved_wgan_training](https://github.com/caogang/wgan-gp).
+The model used in PassGAN is inspired from paper [Improved Training of Wasserstein GANs](https://arxiv.org/abs/1704.00028) and its pytorch version implementation [improved_wgan_training](https://github.com/caogang/wgan-gp).

 ## Install dependencies